 - In Conclusion

 These English national parks cover a wide range of landscapes and habitats from moorland and heath, to coastal areas, lakes, rivers, and forests.
 Each offers a different opportunity to discover quaint English villages that haven’t changed much in centuries, interesting wildlife, and plenty of fun activities.
-The national parks are some of the best places to visit in England.

 I’ve visited most of the famous parks in England (8 of the 10 to be exact) and I’ve been to many of these multiple times over the years – I think I must have visited Dartmoor over 20 times!
 These fantastic wilderness parks are perfect for hiking, biking, camping, and a whole host of other outdoor activities.